shashwatsing/assignment1-handout/README.md

 * `calculate_angular_acceleration` (5 points)
 * `ode_step` (25 points)

+There are local tests provided for the functions described in 1.2 -- 1.6 in `test/test_quadrotor_simulator.py`.

 ### 1.1 `construct_mixer` (5 points)
 This function implements the mixer matrix as described in the lecture slides.
 There is no local test for this function.
 To check your results,